poem #5, a stray event, a vehicle, a vector, a transport device: a flying carpet! a cloud piercer.

 poem # 5 with and by Paul Kotal, Ujjwal Utkarsh, Mirhet Kebede, Quim Pujol, Lydia Mcglinchey, Mark Lorimer, Han-Gyeol Lie, Sabina Holzer, Frida Robles, Samuel Feldhandler, Alix Eynaudi, Eva Holzinger + Paula Caspão, Soeyon Park, Cécile Tonizzo, Tom Pauwels and An Breugelmans, our winds from afar.

-Noa & Snow project dealer Alix Eynaudi together with Paula Caspão, Quim Pujol production Eva Holzinger & Annina Kriechbaum for Mollusca production
+project dealer Alix Eynaudi together with Paula Caspão, Quim Pujol production management mollusca productions

 funded by the FWF (the Austrian scientific fund) via PEEK, program for arts-based research, project AR 553 co-produced by boite de production, Wien Modern, brut Wien, Volkskundemuseum